-Thinking of travelling to Europe for one of our trips but can’t face the stress and hassle of lugging your bike to and from the airport, and getting it on the plane?
+Thinking of going on one of our European road cycling holidays but can’t face the stress and hassle of lugging your bike to and from the airport, and getting it on the plane?

 Well, increasingly your options are wider than taking the bike yourself, or hiring a bike on trip.
 The world of courier services for bikes is a rapidly expanding one.
 Below we outline the best options we have found…